-Appropriation of income in case of income-retaining unit certificates without capital gains tax deducted (full income retention - foreign tranche)
+Appropriation of income in case of income-retaining unit certificates without payment of capital gains tax (full income retention - foreign tranche)

-Income-retaining unit certificates without deducted capital gains tax shall only be sold outside Austria.
+Income-retaining unit certificates without payment of capital gains tax shall only be sold outside Austria.

 Income during the accounting year net of costs shall not be distributed.
 No payment pursuant to InvFG will be made.